-In this article you’re going to learn how to fix a bent derailleur hanger from an aluminium frame.
-Aluminium differs from steel in that it’s more difficult to bend and easier to crack.
-That’s why extra care is in place to make sure we don’t ruin the aluminium frame with this procedure.
+In this article you’re going to learn how to fix a bent derailleur hanger from an aluminum frame.
+Aluminum differs from steel in that it’s more difficult to bend and easier to crack.
+That’s why extra care is in place to make sure we don’t ruin the aluminum frame with this procedure.

 When I started moving the bike the rear derailleur was caught in the spokes.
 Further inspection revealed that indeed I had a bent derailleur hanger.

-So now I had something to fix, so let’s get started.
+So now I have something to fix, so let’s get started.

 Specialty tools to fix bent derailleur hangers

 There are indeed tools which are specifically made to fix bent derailleur hangers.
 However they’re also incredibly expensive.
 Strictly speaking a Park Tool derailleur hanger alignment gauge costs more than my entire bike.
 And how many times will I be using this tool?
 Probably not all that much.

 And I wasn’t too keen on using an adjustable wrench either.
 It seems a crude method that could easily cause damage to the frame.
 Or at least would severely scuff the paint job, which wasn’t all that great to begin with.

 That’s when I decided to reuse the parts of my DIY bearing cup press I made for the headset of my Cannondale super V.

 Step 1.
 Fixing the bent derailleur hanger with a DIY derailleur alignment tool

 I don’t have a bicycle repair stand.
 So working on this bike means turning it over before removing the wheel to get to the hanger.
 With some repairs a bike repair stand is handy. this isn’t one of them.